We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Experience Level

-To operate a hydroponic growing system, the operator needs basic knowledge about how hydroponics work.
-This means, for most systems, that growers should be experienced in sprouting plants from seeds, knowing when plants need plant food, monitoring the water flow of the reservoir, and adjusting nutrient levels and pH.
+Hydroponic gardening at home is not difficult, but the operator will need basic knowledge about how hydroponics work.
+This means, for most systems, that growers should have some experience in sprouting plants from seeds, knowing when plants need plant food, monitoring the water flow of the reservoir, and adjusting nutrient levels and pH.

 Fortunately, with today’s consumer hydroponic systems, indoor gardening is simple and straightforward.
 Systems like the popular AeroGarden come with mesh pods and soilless medium (often coconut coir plugs), as well as a pump for circulating water and keeping roots moist and healthy.
 Unlike classic terrariums, most of today’s in-home systems also feature grow lights on timers that provide the correct amount of light for optimal growth.